 Research the requirements to become a film production assistant.
 Learn about the job description and duties, and read the step-by-step process to start a career in film production.

 Do I Want to Be a Film Production Assistant (PA)?

-A production assistant position is an entry-level job, and individuals who want to work as directors, editors or camera operators may begin their careers as a PA after graduating with an associate or bachelor's degree in film and video production or a related field.
-Having experience working in student films may be beneficial to gaining employment, as will networking and meeting with industry professionals.
+Film production assistant is an entry-level job; individuals who want to work as directors, editors or camera operators might begin their career as a PA after graduating with an associate or bachelor's degree in film and video production or a related field.
+Having experience working in student films could be beneficial to gaining employment, as could networking and meeting with industry professionals.
 The table below includes information about how to become a film production assistant.

 |Degree Level||No degree required, but most jobs require on-the-job experience or at least an associate's degree*|

 |Degree Field||Industry-related fields, including journalism and communications** as well as media production*|

 |Key Skills||Good communication skills, especially listening and speaking; good skills in time management, decision-making and problem-solving*|

 Sources: *O*NET OnLine, **U.S. Bureau of Labor Statistics.